 After her second round of chemo, with her ovarian cancer in remission, Marie started taking a mixed-media art class.
-She also began taking maintenance treatment with ZEJULA.
-As the weeks turned into months without cancer recurring, Marie’s art became her passion.
+Around this same time, Marie began taking maintenance treatment as part of the NOVA study.
+As the weeks turned to months without cancer recurring Marie’s art became her passion.
 Maintenance treatment with ZEJULA has given Marie time to create and exhibit her work at galleries.
 Her proudest composition is shared with you here.

 ZEJULA is the first and only once-daily PARP inhibitor for the maintenance treatment of adult patients with recurrent epithelial ovarian, fallopian tube, or primary peritoneal cancer who are in a complete or partial response to platinum-based chemotherapy.1-3

-Reference/H6: BRCA, breast cancer susceptibility gone: Cl, confidence interval; gBRCAmut, germline BRCA mutated; HR, hazard ratio; non-gBRCAmut, not germline BRCA mutated; NS, not significant; PARP.
-Poly(ADP-ribose) polymerase: PFS, progression-free survival.
+BRCA, breast cancer susceptibility gene; CI, confidence interval; gBRCAmut, germline BRCA mutated; HR, hazard ratio; non-gBRCAmut, not germline BRCA mutated; NS, not significant; PARP, poly(ADP-ribose) polymerase; PFS, progression-free survival.

 Sign up below